Serving

 Most

 Mildly spicy ribs cooked quickly.
-There's enough sauce made by this recipe for it to go well with long grain rice.
-It reheats ok but the bell peppers will limp.
+There's enough sauce made by this recipe so it will go well with long grain rice.
+It reheats ok but the bell peppers will be soft.

 2